MikhealAdelGaber/TodoMangment/README.md

    cd TodoMangment.Solution/TodoMangment.API
    ```

-2. Apply database migrations (if using Code First):
+2. Apply database migrations :
    ```bash
    dotnet ef database update
    ```
+   i can not use ABP but used SQL Server you can to do Migration and Update Database the Connection String in appsetting.jason Project TodoMangment.API

 3. Run the API:
    ```bash
    dotnet run
    ```

-The API will be available at `https://localhost:5001` or `http://localhost:5000`.

 ---